The characters who make my life in India so easy:

 He has inherited the task of managing our very idiosyncratic power and water systems.

 Babu does everything from our electrical re-wiring, re-plumbing the bathrooms and putting up our Christmas lights, to changing our light bulbs.
-He also maintains “the thing in the corner“, which I suspect is the bane of his life.

 He is Dalila’s cousin.